adibahsan/system-design-notes/README.md

 33. **Handling large-scale simultaneous connections** - Use **Connection Pooling** and consider using **Protobuf** to minimize data payloads.

 **Credit**: Dinesh Varyani

+# What do Amazon, Netflix, and Uber have in common?

+They are extremely good at **scaling their system** whenever needed.

+Here are **8 must-know strategies** to scale your system:

+### 1 - Stateless Services
+Design stateless services because they don’t rely on server-specific data, making them easier to scale.

+### 2 - Horizontal Scaling
+Add more servers to **distribute the workload** across multiple instances.

+### 3 - Load Balancing
+Use a **load balancer** to distribute incoming requests evenly across multiple servers.

+### 4 - Auto Scaling
+Implement **auto-scaling policies** to dynamically adjust resources based on real-time traffic.

+### 5 - Caching
+Use **caching** to reduce the load on the database and efficiently handle repetitive requests.

+### 6 - Database Replication
+Replicate data across multiple nodes to **scale read operations** and improve redundancy.

+### 7 - Database Sharding
+Distribute data across multiple instances to **scale both write and read operations**.

+### 8 - Async Processing
+Move time-consuming and resource-intensive tasks to **background workers** using async processing to scale out new requests.

+---

+**Over to you:** Which other strategies have you used?